datalad/datalad/docs/source/customization.rst

    no_annex
    wtf

+..
+   FIXME: This documentation should be updated for the plugin->command conversion.

+..
    Any plugin can be executed via the :ref:`man_datalad-plugin` command, or the corresponding Python API function.
 In the simplest case this could look like this:

 .. code-block:: shell